 First aid kit

-Pack a first aid kit for minor and common injuries just in case.
+Pack a good quality first aid kit for minor and common injuries just in case, including tick remover, venom suction pump.
 You can also purchase ready-made kits here at SOS clinics (very pricey though, Rp2,5 million for the vehicle first aid kit)

-Ikea has a store in Jakarta, which makes settling down easier but I found it much more expensive than France.
-You can check their catalog and full price list online here.
+Ikea has a store in Jakarta, which makes settling down easier but I found it much more expensive than France and China at the time.

 Are you moving to Jakarta soon?
 Read more tips for expat families moving to Jakarta here.